mathesar-foundation/mathesar-wiki/docs/projects/2024/architecture-transition/rpc.md

 What will our error responses look like?

-What HTTP status code does the json-rpc library use when returning errors?
+What HTTP status code does django-modern-rpc use when returning errors?
 In what cases will the HTTP status code be meaningful to us, if any?

 ### Casing transformation